-Envafolimab is the world’s first and only subcutaneously injected PD-L1 inhibitor approved for previously treated patients with advanced MSI-H/dMMR solid tumors.
+Envafolimab is the and only subcutaneously injected PD-L1 inhibitor approved for previously treated patients with advanced MSI-H/dMMR solid tumors.
 Meanwhile, envafolimab has demonstrated anti-tumor activity against multiple types of cancer, and it has the potential to achieve better therapeutic effect in combination with other therapies.
 3D Medicines has launched a number of clinical studies to explore envafolimab-based combinations in several cancer indications, including combinations with chidamide, lenvatinib and 3D229 (a differentiated GAS6-AXL signaling pathway inhibitor) in patients with advanced solid tumors of different types.

 Erbitux® (cetuximab) is a monoclonal antibody of the immunoglobulin G1 (IgG1).
 It specifically targets epidermal growth factor receptor (EGFR), blocks the activity of EGFR, and thereby inhibits the proliferation and invasion of tumor cells.
 It also exhibits antibody-dependent cell-mediated cytotoxicity, which can induce anti-tumor immune effects.
 In addition, cetuximab can stimulate CD8+ T cells, thus increasing the efficacy of immune checkpoint inhibitors (PD-1/PD-L1).
 Cetuximab has been approved in China for the treatment of RAS wild-type mCRC and for the first-line treatment of recurrent and/or metastatic squamous cell carcinoma of the head and neck (R/M SCCHN).